MasterRO94/laravel-xss-filter/README.md

 > Have a look at [Laravel's middleware documentation](https://laravel.com/docs/middleware#registering-middleware), if you need any help.

 # Usage
-After adding middleware every request will be filtered.
+After adding middleware, every request will be filtered.

 If you need to specify attributes that should not be filtered add them to `xss-filter.except` config.
-By default filter excepts `password` and `password_confirmation` fields.
+By default, filter excepts `password` and `password_confirmation` fields.

-If you want to clean some value in other place (i.e. Controller) you can use `XSSCleaner` Facade
+If you want to clean some value in other place (i.e. Controller) you can use `XSSCleaner` Facade.

 ```php
 $clean = XSSCleaner::clean($string);